24. Gesamtkunstwerk

 Wagner lived in exile in Zurich, on the run after his role in the 1849 revolution in Dresden.
 Wagner had been active among socialist German nationalists in Dresden, regularly receiving such guests as August Röckel and Mikhail Bakunin.
 Bakunin had also played a leading role in the May Uprising in Dresden in 1849, helping to organize the defense of the barricades against Prussian troops with Wagner.
 Wagner was also influenced by the ideas of Pierre-Joseph Proudhon and Ludwig Feuerbach.[17]
 Wagner would spend the next twelve years in exile from Germany.
 Having had completed Lohengrin before the Dresden uprising, he now wrote desperately to his friend Franz Liszt to have it staged in his absence.
 Liszt conducted the premiere in Weimar in August 1850.

 Liszt had been married to Countess Marie d’Agoult (1805 – 1876), a friend of Mazzini, who had left her husband for Liszt.
 Marie d’Agoult half-sister, Auguste Bussmann, was the second wife of Clemens Brentano, a close friend of Achim von Arnim, whose wife Bettina had an affair with Franz Liszt.[18]
 Marie was the daughter of Alexandre Victor François de Flavigny (1770 – 1819), French nobleman, and Maria Elisabeth Bethmann, from an old family of German Jewish bankers converted to the Protestant Christianity.
 Bethmann Bank, founded by Marie’s grandfather Johann Philipp Bethmann (1715 – 1793) and his brother Simon Moritz Bethmann (1721 – 1782), developed into one of Frankfurt’s leading Christian-owned banks, on a scale comparable only to its younger rival, the House of Rothschild.[19]
-Marie’s grandmother, Katharina Margarete Schaaf (1741 – 1822) gained her husband Johann Philipp was on familiar terms with the mother of Goethe and, even after she was widowed, maintained a respected salon where she received Madame de Staël in 1808.[20]
+Marie’s grandmother, Katharina Margarete Schaaf (1741 – 1822) was on familiar terms with the mother of Goethe and, even after she was widowed, maintained a respected salon where she received Madame de Staël in 1808.[20]
 Marie recalled in her memoirs, writing under the pseudonym Daniel Stern, about having met the German poet Goethe, and that when he caressed her hair that she felt blessed by his “magnetic hand.”[21]

 From 1835 to 1839, Marie lived with Liszt, and became close to Liszt’s circle of friends, including Frédéric Chopin, who dedicated his 12 Études, Op.
 25 to her.
 In 1841, Liszt was admitted to the Masonic lodge Zur Einigkeit, in Frankfurt am Main and Zur Eintracht in Berlin in 1842.[22]
 Liszt’s “Die Lorelei,” one of his very first pieces, based on text by Heinrich Heine, was also dedicated to her.
 Marie was close friends with Chopin’s lover, Amantine Lucile Aurore Dupin de Francueil (1805 – 1876), who, writing under the pen name of George Sand, was one of the most popular writers in Europe in her lifetime.
 Marie became the leader of her own salon, where the ideas that culminated in the Revolution of 1848 were discussed by the outstanding writers, thinkers, and musicians of the day.
-She maintained a correspondence with Mazzini, whose letters were sometimes read aloud in her salon.
+She maintained a correspondence with Louis Blanc, Lajos Kossuth and Mazzini, whose letters were sometimes read aloud in her salon.[23]
 In 1850, under the name Daniel Stern, she published The History of the Revolution of 1848.

 During the Second Empire, meeting at Marie’s salon were Émile Ollivier, Jules Grévy, Carnot, Émile Littré and the economist Dupont-White met.
-Karl Marx visited her salon in 1844.[23]

 Ollivier (1825 – 1913) married Marie’s daughter Blandine Rachel.
-Ollivier was the son of Démosthène Ollivier, Republican deputy for Bouches-du-Rhône, who hosted Mazzini, then his son, during his childhood.[24]
+Ollivier was the son of Démosthène Ollivier, Republican deputy for Bouches-du-Rhône, who hosted Mazzini, then his son, during his childhood.[26]
 With the establishment of the Second Republic, the Minister of the Interior, Alexandre Ledru-Rollin, member of the Carbonari and friend of his father, appointed him 1848 commissioner of the provisional government in the departments of Bouches-du-Rhône and Var, when he was only twenty-two years of age.
-He was transferred to Haute-Marne under Eugène Cavaignac (1802 – 1857), then dismissed in 1849 after the victory of Louis-Napoléon Bonaparte in the presidential elections, before seizing power as Napoleon III in 1952.[25]
+He was transferred to Haute-Marne under Eugène Cavaignac (1802 – 1857), then dismissed in 1849 after the victory of Louis-Napoléon Bonaparte in the presidential elections, before seizing power as Napoleon III in 1852.[27]

 Probably it was Marie Kalergis (1822 – 1874) a noblewoman and salonnière who brought Liszt into close contact with Napoleon III, as she was good friends with General Cavaignac.
 She studied music with Chopin, who praised her musical abilities.
 From 1847 she lived in Paris, where guests at her salons included Liszt and Wagner, who addressed his “Jewishness in Music” to her, despite the fact that her paternal grandmother was Jewish.
 Also attending were Heinrich Heine who dedicated his poem “The White Elephant” to her and Chopin.[28]

 Wagner was also associated with revolutionary circles through his friendship with Malwida von Meysenbug (1816 – 1903) and Hans von Bülow (1830 – 1894).
-Bülow, who was perhaps the most prominent of Liszt’s early students, fell in love with and eventually married Liszt’s daughter Cosima, who later left him for Wagner.
+Bülow, who was perhaps the most prominent of Liszt’s early students, fell in love with and eventually married Liszt’s and Marie’s daughter Cosima, who later left him for Wagner.
 Von Meysenbug was born at Kassel, Hesse.
 Her father Carl Rivalier descended from a family of French Huguenots, and received the title of Baron of Meysenbug from William I of Hesse-Kassel (1787 – 1867), the nephew of Prince Charles.
 Because of her support for the Revolutions of 1848, Malwida grew estranged from her family who supported the royal family.

 In 1850, Malwida moved to Hamburg and enrolled in the Hamburger Hoschule für das weibliche Geschlecht (“Hamburg University for the Female Gender”) founded by Johannes Ronge and Johanna and Karl Fröbel, the nephew of Friedrich Fröbel.
 Teachers included the Freireligiöse preacher Georg Weigelt and Anton Rée (1815 – 1891), the director of the Israelite Free School, founded in 1815 with funding Baruch Abraham Goldschmidt and led for a time by Eduard Kley of the Hamburg Temple.
 Until 1840, Kley shared the priesthood with Gotthold Salomon (1784 – 1862), who took part in the Hamburg Temple Disputes.
-Salomon was also a member of the Frankfurt Judenlodge and the Verein für Cultur und Wissenschaft der Juden.
+Salomon was also a member of the Frankfurt Judenloge and the Verein für Cultur und Wissenschaft der Juden.
 Following on the work of Moses Mendelssohn, Salomon was the first Jew to translate the complete Old Testament into High German in 1837, under the title Deutsche Volks- und Schulbibel für Israeliten (“German People’s and School Bible for Israelites”).
 In 1844, Salomon opened the New Hamburg Temple with Gabriel Riesser.
 Rée was elected to the Hamburg Constituent Assembly in 1848, alongside Riesser, with whom he worked closely, and was one of the most important advocates of Jewish emancipation.

 When the school was forced to close in 1852, Malwida fled to England where she met Carbonari like Ledru-Rollin, Louis Blanc, Lajos Kossuth and other Forty-Eighters.
 The young Carl Schurz—who would go on to become a general in the American Civil War and associated with Lincoln assassination conspirator Simon Wolf—and his friend Gottfried Kinkel, an associate of Ledru-Rollin and Mazzini, also became acquainted with her there.
 She also met and maintained contact with Thomas Carlyle.
 In 1862, Malwida went to Italy with Olga Herzen, the daughter of Mazzini’s friend, the “father of Russian socialism,” Alexander Herzen.
 After she moved to Paris in 1860, she met Wagner for the first time and also corresponded with Arthur Schopenhauer.[29]